allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 Only one profile can be active at any moment, and there is always an active profile.
 A profile may be designated as *Default*.
 A default profile cannot be deleted and is automatically switched to when no other profile is available in a given situation.

-In-flight a profile may be switched to manually, or automatically on one of the two conditions: *on activation of a given stage*; or *on going into/out-of orbit*.
+In-flight a profile may activated manually; or automatically on one of the following conditions: *on activation of a given stage*; or *on going into/out-of orbit*.
 The latter is defined by the current trajectory: if the ship is in orbit or on an escape trajectory, or not.

+Another option available for a profile is leveling of a ship on activation (the *Level *switch).
+If enabled, this option automatically enables the *Level* program of the *HSC*, causing the ship to point its thrust vector downwards.
+This is useful when you switch between, say, linear-rocket profile and a VTOL profile while deorbiting.

 ##Interface Basics